June 2, 2017

 Cutting everything out

-You might think that losing weight means you can’t have give up all of your favourite things, only giving into temptation when you can’t stand not to eat chocolate for one more day.
-However, doing this means that you’re more likely to binge, which will have a huge impact on your results.
+You might think that losing weight means you have to give up all of your favorite things.
+In most cases, we usually end up giving into temptation when we can’t stand the self-induced prohibition anymore: we are more likely to binge, which will have a huge impact on our results.

-Rather than taking the all or nothing approach, enjoy everything in moderation.
+Rather than taking the all-or-nothing approach, enjoy everything in moderation.
 This is a much healthier way to diet, as you can still enjoy foods without feeling like there is a list of things you aren’t allowed.
-This makes sure you still enjoy food while still seeing results.
-It also helps you adopt healthy habits that can be maintained in the long-run.
+This way you make sure you get to enjoy food while still seeing results.
+It also helps you adopt healthier habits that can be maintained in the long run.